amoriello/trust-line/README.md

 - Entropy : the token uses the [Entropy Library](https://sites.google.com/site/astudyofentropy/project-definition/timer-jitter-entropy-sources/entropy-library)
 - The communication protocol (over BLE) uses a HMAC-SHA256 based challenge (64bit random nonce)/response to authenticate the sender and to ensure that there is no replay in the air.
 So yes, there is another 128bit AES key, and this one is shared during pairing, and saved inside the Iphone App
 - The lockbits are useful to reduce the risk of a physical access to the Token (they are not set...yet)
-- During pairing, the token keys are sent to the Iphone in clear-text.
+- During pairing, the token keys are sent to the Iphone in clear-text (to understand why, report to the "What if I lose my Token").
 This could be better, but it appends only once.
 You can do it inside a [faraday cage](http://www.instructables.com/id/Faraday-Cage-Phone-Pouch/) if you are the absolute paranoid type of person ;).
+- The phone does not store the secret key used to decrypt password.
+- The phone has 2 keys : the one used to authenticate the challenge/response, and another one, for later purpose: one on the next objective is to be able to use the token in a pocket, powered by a battery (that will be charged we the Token is pluged-in), to access passwords anywhere, by printing them temporarily on the phone itself - or clipboard -).
+- So yes, there are 3 keys :
+  - 1 to cipher the password, stored inside the Token EEPROM
+  - 1 to authenticate the sender of a command using a HMAC-SHA256 based challenge/response, stored either on the phone and the Token
+  - 1 to securely send back to the phone a password decrypted by the token, to print it on screen temporarily, or to put it inside the clipboard for a paste operation (ex : you want to authenticate when browsing with your phone).
+This one is stored on the phone and the Token.

 ### What if I lose my token?
 - It's OK, you can create a new one, and recover your passwords: